New! TypeRocket v5 is now available. See docs.

 Auto Resource

-Defining a resource tells the Form
+Defining a resource tells the Form what Controller and Model you plan to use.

-it automatically tries to find the correct resource for your context.
+When you instance a new Form it automatically tries to find the correct resource for your context.
 It detects if you are working from within a post, user's profile, comment, term or custom page.

 By default: